"Save all your energies and time for breaking the wall your mind has built around you."

 Evening Routine

 Evening isn’t a shutdown—it’s a return.
 Relax.
 Dim the lights.
 Reflect on the day.
 Read or watch something that nourishes you.
 Spend time with family.
 Stretch your body.
 Sit in stillness.
+Sadhana.
 Let go.

 Again, end the day not by reaching for your phone, but by looking within.
 A few moments of silence, meditation, self-inquiry or conscious breath can set the tone before going to bed.